gardener/gardener-extension-provider-gcp/docs/usage/ipv6.md

 - For internal IPv4 LoadBalancers, you can use:
   - `"networking.gke.io/load-balancer-type=Internal"`
   - `"cloud.google.com/load-balancer-type=internal"` (deprecated).
+  They are created by cloud-controller-manger and get an an IPv4 address from the internal subnet.

 ### Example Configuration
 Here is an example of a DualStack LoadBalancer service configuration: